cyrilwanner/next-serverless/README.md

 }
 ```

-Or if you are using a custom server, read [Using a custom server](#using-a-custom-server) below.
+Or if you are using a custom server, read [using a custom server](#using-a-custom-server) below.

 You are now already good to go and your application is ready for the first deployment ([serverless commands](#serverless-commands)) to AWS Lambda.
 However, if you are using a randomly generated ApiGateway hostname and you are not using a custom (sub-) domain, a small change to your links is required to ensure they are still working (see [serverless-links](#serverless-links)).